 I do find some clues in a SFV phone directory where there is a Virginia Young LaRocca, (widowed in 1959) listed at 13204Riverside Drive.
 A 6-plex (at that time) on the corner with Atoll Ave.
 Diana could have lived here with her grandmother, as she was only 16 years old in 1960.
-I have since confirmed this with a close relative of Diana’s; he remembers visiting the Riverside Drive home.
+I have since confirmed this with a close relative of Diana’s; he remembers visiting Diana and Virginia at the Riverside Drive home in Sherman Oaks.

 (It’s also the address on Ned LaRocca’s death cert.
 1959.
 Unknown if he ever lived there or was at the sanitarium for two years.)